SmartableAI/election/_news/2021-01-18-trump-may-issue-50-to-100-commutations-pardons-before-term-ends-rapper-lil-wayne-expected-to-be-on-list.md

         width: 640
         height: 320
         isCached: true
-  - title: "Trump impeachment article being sent to Senate Monday, triggering trial to start in earnest next month"
+  - title: "Trump impeachment article being sent to Senate Monday, ahead of trial next month"
     excerpt: "Just before 7 p.m. on Monday, the House of Representatives' impeachment managers will march an article accusing former President Trump of inciting an insurrection across to the Senate side of the Capitol, officially triggering a trial of the former president that could result in him being barred from"
     publishedDateTime: 2021-01-25T14:46:13Z
     webUrl: "http://feeds.foxnews.com/~r/foxnews/politics/~3/fW9OfGOn-VE/trump-impeachment-article-being-sent-to-senate-today-to-kick-off-trial"